-- Level 1 Quoted prices in active markets for identical assets or liabilities. - Level 2 Observable inputs other than quoted prices in active markets for identical assets and liabilities, quoted prices for identical or similar assets or liabilities in inactive markets, or other inputs that are observable or can be corroborated by observable market data for substantially the full term of the assets or liabilities. - Level 3 Inputs that are generally unobservable and typically reflect the Plan's estimate of assumptions that market participants would use in pricing the asset or liability.
-The Plan had no Level 3 assets at December 31, 2015 or 2014.
+Level 1 - Quoted prices in active markets for identical assets or liabilities.

+Level 2 - Observable inputs other than quoted prices in active markets for identical assets and liabilities, quoted prices for identical or similar assets or liabilities in inactive markets, or other inputs that are observable or can be corroborated by observable market data for substantially the full term of the assets or liabilities.

+Level 3 - Inputs that are generally unobservable and typically reflect the Plan's estimate of assumptions that market participants would use in pricing the asset or liability.
+The Plan had no Level 3 assets as of December 31, 2016 or 2015.